awwx/mongo-update-until-current/README.md

 [Update if Current](http://docs.mongodb.org/manual/tutorial/isolate-sequence-of-operations/#update-if-current)
 pattern, retried until the update can be successfully applied.

-Updates of Mongo documents are atomic when the update is entirely specified by the `modifier` argument of the update method.
+Updates of Mongo documents are automatically atomic when the update is entirely specified by the `modifier` argument of the update method.
 For example, if two methods execute

     collection.update(id, {$inc: {count: 1}});